COURSE INNOVATION GRANTS

-Faculty (both full- and part-time) are encouraged to apply for funds for use in the teaching of undergraduate courses during the Fall and Spring 2013-2014 semesters, to employ undergraduate students in the development or revision of courses, and/or to fund an undergraduate research team.
+Faculty (both full- and part-time) are encouraged to apply for funds for use in Spring or Summer 2015 to engage in the development or redesign of courses.

-• Expenses incurred in the use of technology toward a specific research goal
+- Expenses incurred in the use of technology toward specific learning goals.

-Please note: Recipients of prior funding are welcome to reapply, however, priority will be given to the applicants who have not received prior GUTS funding.
+Please note: Recipients of prior funding are welcome to reapply, however, priority will be given to the applicants who have not received prior course redesign funding (for example, GUTS grants).